How To Use And Configure WordPress Widgets – Part 2

 Step 5 – Configure your text widget.

-Click on the Text widget title bar to configure its options.
+Click on the Text widget title bar to configure the widget options.
 Paste the code with the links to your contact page and graphic button into the text widget content area and click the save button …

 WordPress text widget

-Add a title to the widget if you want (e.g. “Need Help?”, “Get Help”, etc.) and paste the code with the correct destination links into the Content box, then click the save button …
+Add a title section to the widget if you want (e.g. “Need Help?”, “Support”, etc.) and paste the code with the correct destination links into the Content box, then click Save when done …

-Note: Make sure to check your contact page and image links before pasting scripts into your Text Widget, or the button won’t work.
+Note: Remember to test your contact page and button image URLs before pasting scripts into your Text Widget, or your clickable button won’t work.

 *** If using WordPress version pre-4.8 ***

-If adding text without formatting tags, you may want to tick the Automatically add paragraphs box to wrap each block of text in an HTML paragraph code (note: this is not necessary if you type in HTML content like we’re doing in this tutorial).
+If you’re adding text with no formatting tags like paragraph breaks, you may want to tick the Automatically add paragraphs box to wrap each block of text in an HTML paragraph code (note: this is not necessary if you type in formatted content like we’re doing in this tutorial).

-Here is some text added to a Text widget with Automatically add paragraphs option not ticked …
+Here is some text with Automatically add paragraphs option not checked …

 Automatically add paragraphs option not selected